celdond/Vital-Mail/README.md

 viewing a message, you may click the move button at the top of the screen to select a new destination.

 Messages outside of the Sent mailbox cannot be insert into the Sent mailbox for any user.

+## Custom Mailboxes

+New mailboxes can be created in the offcanvas menu to the left of the home screen after signing in.

+Clicking on the + icon will allow you to create a new box for storing specific mail.

+Clicking on the - icon will allow you to delete any custom boxes you have created.